 It may sound like a conspiracy theory, but both the government and chemical companies are well aware of the fact that if the "secret 20 percent" of hidden chemicals were revealed to the public, consumers would be too afraid to purchase these toxic products.
 In essence, potentially toxic and lethal chemicals are hidden for business profits.

-In fact, the law states that companies can keep any chemical secret if they feel that it will protect their profitability, or as the Washington Post reports, chemicals that “could harm their bottom line.”
-And it stands to reason that no company would intentionally hide a chemical from the public if it was completely harmless.
-It doesn’t take a massive leap of logic to assume that the chemicals the companies are hiding could be the most deadly and toxic of all.
+The law states that companies can keep any chemical secret if they feel that it will protect their profitability, or as the Washington Post reports, chemicals that "could harm their bottom line."
+And it stands to reason that no company would intentionally hide a chemical from the public if it were completely harmless.
+It doesn't take a massive leap of logic to assume that the chemicals the companies are hiding could be the most deadly and toxic of all.